 |Weight not over (lbs)||Zones 1 & 2||Zone 3||Zone 4||Zone 5||Zone 6||Zone 7||Zone 8||Zone 9|

-If you ship lighter packages under 1 lb., you’ll want to read our full breakdown of the 2019 First Class shipping rates.
+Ship lighter packages under 1 lb.?
+Read the full breakdown of 2019 First Class shipping rates changes.

 When should I use Parcel Select Ground, if at all?

 To answer this question, you’ll want to be sure to compare rates between Parcel Select Ground and other applicable shipping methods.
 In the case of shipping items that have to go ground, such as restricted items, it might be your only option.
 Compared to Priority Mail, even with the decreased rates that Parcel Select Ground is seeing this year, the cost difference may not outweigh the short turnaround, more guaranteed delivery window, and general reliability of Priority Mail.
 The only area you see a major difference is packages going to Zone 9.
 For example:

 - Zones 1-4: you save only .10 per package using Parcel Select Ground over Priority

 - Zones 5-8: you save between .20 and .35 per package, depending on the weight

 - Zone 9: you can save quite a bit, particularly as packages get heavier

 For example, on a 65 lb package going to Zone 9 (think shipping to a remote, far off location) using Priority Mail costs $173.89.
 Using Parcel Select Ground, it’s $119.97, a savings of $53.92.
 Most of the time, however, you won’t find much savings beyond Priority Mail, which comes with many benefits that are probably worth paying a few cents more for.